Materiality assessment at Nokian Tyres

-The senior management of the company has approved the list of the special sustainability topics as well as the GRI-compliant management system descriptions, GRI Aspects and indicators that are based on the special topics.
-Here, you can see a graph of the relationships between the company’s special topics and the topics from the GRI reporting framework.
+The senior management of the company has approved the list of the special sustainability topics as well as the GRI-compliant management system descriptions, topics and indicators that are based on the special topics.

 The Hakkapeliitta Way category comprises five sustainability principles that are seen throughout our operations and connected to our company’s strategic goals and vision.

 As a public company, Nokian Tyres is bound by the statutory requirements and the rules of the stock exchange on the publicity of information which is relevant to the company’s business.
 In order to meet our stakeholders’ expectations, we follow the requirements of the Global Reporting Initiative framework.
 Based on these requirements, we aim at meeting all of the reasonable requirements that our stakeholders have on corporate sustainability.
 In this respect, Nokian Tyres’ communication on sustainability exceeds the minimum communication requirements for public companies.

 Business ethics and compliance with the laws and regulations

 Nokian Tyres’ business across the group is guided by the ethical principles presented in the board-approved Ethics Guidelines for Nokian Tyres Group.
 The document has been published in several languages, and it specifies the ethical principles for Nokian Tyres’ business, instructions for various ethical issues and a procedure for all group personnel.
 Furthermore, the document discusses the enforcement and supervision of the rules.
 While local and international documents provide additional instructions, the Ethics Guidelines establish a strong foundation and we expect all employees to follow them.
 This ensures conducting ethical business at all levels of our operations.